-After you select the manual timer method, press the CHRG MODE key to put the AT10.1 into the equalize mode.
+After you select the manual timer method, press the CHRG MODE key to put the AT10.1 into Equalize mode.
 The EQLZ indicator will light.
-When the equalize timer is finished, the AT10.1 reverts automatically to the float mode, and the FLOAT indicator lights.
+When the equalize timer is finished, the AT10.1 reverts automatically to Float mode, and the FLOAT indicator lights.

-Any time during equalize charge, you can switch the AT10.1 back to float mode by pressing the CHRG MODE key.
+Any time during equalize charge, you can switch the AT10.1 back to Float mode by pressing the CHRG MODE key.
 The FLOAT indicator will light.

-If there is an ac power failure during a timed equalize charge, the AT10.1 remembers the remaining equalize time.
+If there is an ac power failure during the equalize charge, the AT10.1 remembers the remaining equalize time.
 When ac power is restored, it resumes the equalize charge where it left off.